gurpreetsinghmatharoo/GM-TouchGrass/readme.md

 Import into your project.
 Import the "TouchGrass" folder.

-You can import the Demo Assets folder if you want to test with the included demo assets.
+You can import the Demo Assets folder if you wish to test with the included demo assets.

 ## How to use